firezone/firezone/docs/docs/deploy/index.md

 * `80/tcp` or `443/tcp`: To access the web UI.
 We highly recommend https over `443/tcp`.
 * `51820/udp`: The VPN traffic listen-port.

-Note: Firezone modifies the kernel netfilter and routing tables.
+**Note**: Firezone modifies the kernel netfilter and routing tables.
 Other programs that modify the Linux routing table or firewall may interfere with Firezone’s operation.
 For help troubleshooting connectivity issues, see the [troubleshooting guide]({% link docs/administer/troubleshoot.md %}).